freeCodeCamp/freeCodeCamp/guide/english/bash/bash-rm/index.md

 * `-r`, means to recursively delete all the folders inside a directory.
 * `-f`, means to forcefully delete anything folder or file.
-* '-i', means interactive which asks for every deletion to be confirmed
+* `-i`, means interactive which asks for every deletion to be confirmed

 ### Example